Department of Trade and Industry (United Kingdom): History

-The department was first formed on 19 October 1970 with the merger of the Board of Trade and the Ministry of Technology, creating a new cabinet post of Secretary of State for Trade and Industry.
-The new department also took over the Department of Employment's former responsibilities for monopolies and mergers.
-In January 1974, the department's responsibilities for energy production were transferred to a newly created Department of Energy.
+The department was formed on 19 October 1970 through the merger of the Board of Trade and the Ministry of Technology, creating a new cabinet post of Secretary of State for Trade and Industry.
+Additionally, the department also took over the Department of Employment's former responsibilities for monopolies and mergers.
+However, in January 1974, the department's responsibilities for energy production were transferred to a newly created Department of Energy.
 On 5 March that year, following a Labour Party victory in the February 1974 general election, the department was split into the Department of Trade, the Department of Industry and the Department of Prices and Consumer Protection.

-Reformation

-In 1983 the departments of Trade and Industry were reunited.
+The departments of Trade and Industry were reunited in 1983.
 The Department of Energy was re-merged back into the DTI in 1992, but various media-related functions transferred to the Department of National Heritage.
 Until it was succeeded in June 2007 the DTI continued to set the energy policy of the United Kingdom.

 After the 2005 general election the DTI was renamed to the Department for Productivity, Energy and Industry, but the name reverted to Department of Trade and Industry less than a week later, after widespread derision, including some from the Confederation of British Industry.